Dental Veneers: 5 facts you didn’t know before

 A composite veneer can last up to a decade or even longer with adequate care, while patients can wear porcelain veneer for 10 – 15 years.
 Pressed porcelain veneers can last for decades even.
 Good oral habits determine if your veneer will wear down in five years or last for 15 years.

 Porcelain veneers are more durable, stronger, and stain-resistant compared to composite alternatives.
 They also have a better appearance.
 However, this means they are more expensive and require patients to ensure several procedures.
-Technically, composite veneers are cheaper, easier to maintain and replace.
+Technically, composite dental veneers are affordable, easier to maintain and replace.
 Also, they are installed with lesser stress.

 If you are not happy with the state of teeth, then a porcelain veneer is the most suitable choice.
 We have a simple, non-invasive procedure that will give you your desired smile in just 2-3 weeks.
 Book an appointment with us now.